kilfour/QuickPulse/Docs/WhyQuickPulseExists/PulseOutroTests.md

 Writing a unit test for a fixed depth like `(min:1, max:1)` or `(min:2, max:2)`?
 Not a problem.
 But when you're fuzzing with a range like `(min:2, max:5).` Yeah, ... good luck.

-Debugging this kind of behavior was as much fun as writing an F# compiler in JavaScript.
+Debugging this kind of behaviour was as much fun as writing an F# compiler in JavaScript.
 So I wrote a few diagnostic helpers: visualizers, inspectors, and composable tools that could take a generated value and help me see why things were behaving oddly.